Chief Deputy Assessor Valuation/Administration

 DISTINGUISHING CHARACTERISTICS

 Positions in this class manage either the Valuation or Administrative Division of the Assessor's Office.
-The incumbent assigned to the Valuation Division manages the activities of the staff involved in the functions of real, personal, and business property valuation required in the preparation of the local assessment roll.
-The incumbent assigned to the Administrative Division manages all non-valuation functions required for the preparation of the local assessment roll, all departmental administrative functions, the assessment standards program, management information systems and fiscal support services.
+The incumbent assigned to the Valuation Division manages the activities of the staff responsible for real, personal, and business property valuation required in the preparation of the local assessment roll.
+The incumbent assigned to the Administrative Division manages all non-valuation functions required for the preparation of the local assessment roll, including departmental administrative functions, the assessment standards program, and fiscal support services.

 TYPICAL TASKS